TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 ## Impact on Retailers and Brands Today

-Unified Commerce has become a necessity for retailers and brands.
+Unified Commerce has become a necessity for retailers and brands to maintain customer trust.
 Companies that provide data warehousing, integrated suites including integrated AI platforms understand that customers want to be fully enabled in one location.
 This type of customer experience has become an expectation, because it is more efficient, cost effective and more productive.
 The customers know it, and so retailers and brands are getting on board.
 Understanding customers' needs and meeting those needs means an omnichannel experience.
 An experience that is friction free, easy to work and provided in a way that suits any customer best.
 If a customer has a challenge, Unified Commerce positions a retailer to meet that challenge in the best way possible.
 For retailers and brands that afford their customers a seamless experience, they can expect greater levels of customer retention.
 Customers, who are increasingly demanding, and are technologically advanced, are made happy through a personalized experience that is consistent and reliable.
 Future proofing, the ability to adapt to an ever-changing and competitive commercial environment whilst ensuring retailers benefit from future advancements in technology, is a big advantage, especially if retailers want to stay relevant, keep customers, and attract the best employees.

 New Black's EVA is a Unified Commerce platform that addresses all the above cited challenges and provides all the mentioned benefits.
 New Black understands Moore's Law, and so through EVA, a flexible modularized offering, they ensure that retailers benefit from the ongoing advancements in technology.
 By leveraging scalable infrastructure, real-time capabilities, and future-ready solutions, EVA enables retailers and thier brands to provide frictionless customer experiences and remain competitive.